About Us

 Take A Tour

 Have you ever wondered whose hands made those souvenirs in Kathmandu tourist shops?
-Do you want to buy responsibly and empower local Nepalese women?
+Do you want to buy responsibly and empower local artisans?
 Come take a tour of our production facility or take a craft class at our workshop!

-Learn how to make unique, local Nepalese crafts with local artisan women who will teach you first hand and leave Nepal with a unique souvenir while empowering local women!
+Learn how to make unique, local crafts with local artisans women who will teach you first hand and leave Nepal with a unique souvenir while empowering local women!

 Connect With Us